 Study Abroad and Study Away

-The opportunity to study away—whether for a term or an entire year—is available to all students.
+The opportunity to study away—whether for a summer, a term or an entire year—is available to all students and strongly encouraged.
 It can be a wonderful way to expand upon students' work at Bennington and to broaden or specialize their interests and area of concentration in a new and exciting environment.